yjayhong37/AIX7023/README.md

 ### If anyone has any question regarding this course, Do not hesitate to contact T.A( Hong Yeongjun)

 ### yjayhong37@dgu.ac.kr

-### Slack Channel among students Might be open as soon as this fall semester begins
+### Students Slack Channel Might be open as soon as this fall semester begins